Summer Research Internships

-Ideas for Summer Projects
+Ideas for Summer Research Internships

 Finding a Supervisor

-You are welcome to approach any of the supervisors who have proposed a summer project.
-In addition, you can approach any member of the department to ask whether they could supervise a summer project; your college tutor will be able to advise you about this.
+You are welcome to approach any of the supervisors who have proposed a summer internship.
+In addition, you can approach any member of the department to ask whether they could supervise a summer internship; your college tutor will be able to advise you about this.
 In both cases, you should discuss the project with your potential supervisor, to give you and the supervisor an opportunity to think further about what the project might involve, and whether you are the right student to do it.

 Once you have found a supervisor, you will need to find funding for your internship.
 You should talk to your supervisor and college tutor who may be aware of possible funding sources.